iamrosada0/TicTacToe-Cpp-Go/README.md

 ### Web Server (Go)

-- `main.go`: The main file that contains the server logic and handles game moves.
+- `server.go`: The main file that contains the server logic and handles game moves.

 ### Windows Client (C++)